Chief Executive Officer | President

 Director | Clerk

 I am a lifelong resident of South Boston who has lived on Barnard Place since 1994.
 I’m thrilled to be a part of the revitalization of this vacant parcel that our neighborhood has taken care of for decades.
 We have a wonderful, dedicated group of residents who have given a tremendous amount of time and thought to this project.
-It is important for us to preserve the history of our neighborhood and honor the residents who were once the fabric of Barnard Place by installing a memorial bench.
+It is important for us to preserve the history of our neighborhood and honor the residents who were once the fabric of Barnard Place by installing two memorial benches.
 The recreational bocce court pays homage to the Italian families who lived and played bocce here many years ago.
 We are excited to bring recreational bocce to the park as a way for the community to have some fun and get to know one another.
-Barnard Place Park would not have been possible without the support we have been given by former Mayor Marty Walsh, Councilor Ed Flynn, Councilor Michael Flaherty, Representative David Biele, Christine Poff-Director of Community Preservation, COGdesign, and the Department of Neighborhood Development.
-Their involvement in our project as it evolved from an idea in 2018 demonstrates their commitment to preserving open space in South Boston.
+Barnard Place Park would not have been possible without the support we have been given by former Mayor Marty Walsh, Mayor Michelle Wu, Councilor Ed Flynn, Councilor Michael Flaherty, Representative David Biele, Christine Poff-Director of Community Preservation, COGdesign, and the Department of Neighborhood Development.
+Their involvement in our project, as it evolved from an idea in 2018, demonstrates their commitment to preserving open space in South Boston.

 Barnard Place Park is a volunteer nonprofit organization in South Boston consisting of 16 Barnard Place residents who are building a beautiful, public park for the community to enjoy.